| | Jesper Juul

 empirical subject outside the game and undertakes a role inside

+the game.
 Even if this article has been somewhat structural in its orientation,

 I would like to state that I think we need to consider games as fairly